-The authors would like to thank Pascal Thubert and Erik Nordmark for their helpful comments that contributed to improve MIRON design.
-We also would like to thank Albert Banchs, Manuel Urueña, Huw Oliver and Isaías Martínez for reviewing and helping to improve this paper.
-Also, the authors would like to thank Carlos Izquierdo for the development of the DHCPv6 implementation used in the MIRON prototype.
+The authors would like to thank Prof. A. Azcorra for his essential support to this work.
+They would also like to thank P. Thubert and E. Nordmark for their helpful comments that contributed to improve MIRON design.
+They also would like to thank A. Banchs, M. Urueña, H. Oliver, I. Martinez-Yelmo, and A. García-Martínez for reviewing and helping to improve this paper.
+Also, the authors would like to thank C. Izquierdo for the development of the DHCPv6 implementation used in the MIRON prototype.
+They also thank the anonymous reviewers of this paper for their valuable comments.